rajvansia/loggamma/README.md

 # Compare Results to Built-In R Function [30 points]

-According to the tests ran the built in function of log gamma in R performed the best.
+According to the tests ran the built in function of log gamma in R ,sum_lgamma(), grew the slowest.
 This can be attributed to the fact that the built in log gamma function is executed using C code.
 Per the source code the implementation is C code from a fortran subroutine.
 R is an interpreted language which results in overhead when executing code.
 While C is a compiled language.

 ![Imgur](https://i.imgur.com/kGK6vIt.png)

+The sum_log_gamma_loop implementation grew the fastest while the sum_log_gamma_recursive function grew the second fastest.
+From the graphs both are exponential.
+The slowest method was the recursive function according to the data.
+The execution times were plotted on a log-log plot to determine the exponential constant.

 ![Imgur](https://i.imgur.com/QUmwe4h.png)

+From graph 1 it is hard to determine the time growth of the built in log gamma function.
+At first it looks like its constant time.
+However, in the below graph the built in log gamma function execution time was plotted with n =10,000.
+From the graph it shows that the sum_lgamma function is linear.

 ![Imgur](https://i.imgur.com/IlbeJWE.png)

-## Soruces
+## Sources
 Soruce code for built in lgamma function in R

 https://github.com/wch/r-source/blob/af7f52f70101960861e5d995d3a4bec010bc89e6/src/nmath/lgamma.c